 January 5 is our application deadline

-Read your email
+Read your emails

-- We will primarily communicate through the email you used in your Common Application.
+- We will communicate primarily through the email you used in your Common Application.

 - Go through your junk mail and spam folders.
 At times, very important messages do end up there (i.e. when we announce that decisions are ready to view in the Hub).